abdulowork/KMPAppleBinariesDeployment/README.md

 ```

 When resolving XCFramework from an authenticated storage, don't forget to configure [netrc or Keychain](#xcframework_download_auth).

+The plugin is WIP.
+Please let me know in the Issues if something doesn't work or there is no integration for your case.

 ## <a name="spm"></a> Swift Package Manager